 Here is an example from one of our clients.
 Max graduated this Spring and prior to Covid19 was looking for a marketing opportunity in a technology company.
 Two weeks ago he started in a business development role in a technology company.
 Not what he thought he would be doing, but he is learning and is in a technology company that should be able to withstand this chaotic marketplace, which is allowing him to earn a living.
 Max took control of the things he could control and worked his network, built relationships with recruiters, and became a very strong interviewer.
 He worked very hard and it paid off.
 He moves out of his parents’ home next month and into the city he targeted.

 2) They work their networks.

-Evan also graduated this Spring and he is doing a job that he is not excited about, but it is teaching him a lot about an industry he is interested in.
+Evan also graduated this Spring, and he is doing a job that he is not deeply excited about, but it is teaching him a lot about an industry that does interest him.
 He got this job because he saw a job posted in a company that he interned with a few summers ago.
 He called his old boss and asked if he could support him as a candidate for the advertised position.
 His ex-boss was happy to, and helped Evan get an interview.
-Evan was well prepared for the interview, had the backing of someone in the company and started three weeks ago.
+Evan was well-prepared for the interview, had the backing of someone in the company, and started three weeks ago.

 3) They work the process and are tenacious.

 Jackie started out looking for marketing jobs in sports management.
 She has both work and internship experience in these types of roles, but this has been a dead industry for the past several months and will be slow and uneven to open up.